wkasdorp/forest-2-domains/README.md

 storage.
 You can pick the replication scope of the storage account.
 The list of VM types is pre-populated with types that are suitable for DCs, from very small to large.
 Be careful, not all combinations of storage account type and VM type are possible.
-Deploy SSD VMs Only to an Premium storage account, and "normal" VMs to a non-premium storage account.
+Deploy SSD VMs only to an Premium storage account, and "normal" VMs to a non-premium storage account.

 Most template parameters have sensible defaults.
 You will get a forest